A Quick Guide to the Project Management Office (PMO)

 The structure and size of project management offices vary from one organization to another according to business needs, available resources, and project management maturity.

-PMOs are typically based within departments, with many organizations operating several PMOs.
+PMOs are typically based within project management departments, with many organizations operating several PMOs.

 PMO Responsibilities and Benefits

-When implemented and followed correctly, these guidelines increase success in a repeatable way for all projects.
+When implemented and followed correctly, these guidelines increase success in a repeatable way for multiple projects.

 In addition, the PMO will likely oversee: